 “Go and say to this people: ‘Keep listening, but do not comprehend; keep looking, but do not understand.’

 10 Make the mind of this people dull, and stop their ears, and shut their eyes, so that they may not look with their eyes, and listen with their ears, and comprehend with their minds, and turn and be healed.”

 11 Then I said, “How long, O Lord?”
 And he said: “Until cities lie waste without inhabitant, and houses without people, and the land is utterly desolate;

 12 until the LORD sends everyone far away, and vast is the emptiness in the midst of the land.”

 (Isa 6:9-12 NRSV)

-Second, Much of Isaiah is poetry, which we’ve talked about before, and I’ll again recommend Kevin Barney’s Ensign article.
+Second, Much of Isaiah is poetry, which we’ve talked about before, and I’ll again recommend Kevin Barney’s Ensign article and my Sperry Symposium.
 Besides poetry, Isaiah also really likes wordplay and puns, which are rarely detectable in translation.
 Let’s look at Isa 5:7 for example.
 The KJV reads, “he looked for judgment, but behold oppression; for righteousness, but behold a cry.”